skaparelos/ObliPay-Server/README.md

 This file contains the ObliPay documentation.

-You can find more about ObliPay [https://github.com/skaparelos/ObliPay-Server/blob/master/docs/ObliviousAccounting.pdf](here).
+You can find more about ObliPay [here](https://github.com/skaparelos/ObliPay-Server/blob/master/docs/ObliviousAccounting.pdf) (pdf).

 # File Structure